Role of the Dynamic Degree of Freedom in Scalar-Tensor Non-Metricity Gravity with Curved FLRW Geometry: Non-metricity version of scalar-tensor gravity theory

 where

 Finally, the non-metricity scalar $Q$ is defined as

 Mimicking the gravitational action of the scalar-tensor extension of GR, an action was considered in \cite{Saal2018}

-$U(\phi)$ is the scalar field potential, $f(\phi)$ couples the scalar field to the non-metricity scalar $Q$.
-At this point, we remark that, by considering the scalar non-metricity theory with $f(\phi)=\phi$ and $h(\phi)=\frac{\omega}{\phi}$ in which $\omega$ = constant.
-This theory reduces to the Brans-Dicke theory, where $\omega$ plays the role of the Brans-Dicke parameter.
+At this point, we remark that, by considering the scalar non-metricity theory with $f(\phi)=\phi$ and $h(\phi)=\frac{\omega}{\phi}$ with $\omega$ = constant, the resulting theory is analogue to the symmetric teleparallel Brans-Dicke theory, where $\omega$ plays the role of the Brans-Dicke parameter.
 As well-known in scalar-tensor theory, the action is invariant under scalar field reparametrization, which can reduce one of the functions to be a constant.
 So, without loss of generality, let us redefine the scalar fields to make $h(\phi)$ to be a constant.
 It is also important to observe that by setting $f(\phi)=\phi$, $h(\phi)=0$, where now $\phi=f'(Q)$ and $U(\phi)=(f'(Q)Q-f(Q))$ which means that the Action (\ref{eqn:ST}) is equivalent to $f(Q)$ theory.

 The variation of the action term with respect to the metric produces the metric field equations

 where $\m G_{\mu\nu}$ denotes the Einstein tensor corresponding to the Levi-Civita connection; $T_{\mu\nu}$ is the stress energy tensor defined as